isbeorn/nina.docs/docs/advanced/fits.md

 # FITS

+Flexible Image Transport System (FITS) is a flexible open file format for images, spectra, photon lists, data cubes etc. The data is stored in N-dimensional arrays or tables.

 N.I.N.A. is capable of saving images in FITS format.
 The FITS format offers a variety of header meta information and N.I.N.A. will populate all available information into this header.
 A detailed list of all available Headers and their conditions is described below.
 Many applications can make use of these headers (e.g. PixInsight during processing).